Planet of the Apes (2001 film): Video game

 In 1998, after 20th Century Fox had greenlit James Cameron's version of the film remake, the company's video game division, Fox Interactive, started planning a video game tie-in.
 The film project went on hold when Cameron pulled out, but Fox Interactive remained confident a remake would progress eventually and continued with the game.
 Fox contracted French company Visiware as developer; with the film on hold, the creators developed their own story inspired by Boulle's novel and the original films.
 The game is an action-adventure in which the player controls astronaut Ulysses after he crashes on the Planet of the Apes.
-The game was developed for PC and PlayStation.
+It was developed for PC and PlayStation.

 The game experienced serious delays due to setbacks with the film project and Fox Interactive's decision to co-publish with a third party.
-Despite its long development, the game missed the debut of Burton's film.
+Despite its long development, it missed the debut of Burton's film.
 Fox Interactive and co-publisher Ubisoft finally released the PC version on September 20, 2001; the PlayStation version followed on August 22, 2002.
 The game received mostly negative reviews.

 Additionally, Ubisoft and developer Torus Games produced a substantially different Planet of the Apes game for Game Boy Advance and Game Boy Color.
 It is a side-scroller following the first two films; the player controls astronaut Ben on the Planet of the Apes.
 The Game Boy versions received average reviews.

 Home media

 Planet of the Apes was released on DVD and VHS on November 20, 2001.
 DVD rentals grossed $40.8 million in the United States, as of December 2001.
 This THX certified two-disc DVD release features rare Nuon technology, which can only be used on Nuon-enhanced DVD players.
 These Nuon features include viddies and various zoom points during the film.
-The first disc features audio commentary, cast and crew profiles and enhanced viewing mode.
+The first disc features audio commentaries with Tim Burton and Danny Elfman, cast and crew profiles and enhanced viewing mode.
 It also contains a DTS 5.1 audio track and DVD-ROM.
-On the second disc, there are extended scenes, an HBO special, The Making of Planet of the Apes, behind-the-scenes footage, theatrical trailers, TV spots, previews for Moulin Rouge! and Dr. Dolittle 2, posters and press kit, a music promo, screen tests, galleries, multi-angle featurettes and more.
+On the second disc, there are extended scenes, an HBO special called The Making of Planet of the Apes, behind-the-scenes footage, theatrical trailers, TV spots, previews for Moulin Rouge! and Dr. Dolittle 2, posters and press kit, a music promo, screen tests, galleries, multi-angle featurettes and more.